preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/user-profile-completion/index.rst

 .. image:: strengthen-profile-new2.png

-and for the Profile Completion block, that can look like this:
+and for the Profile Completion block, that, for example, can look like this:

 .. image:: profile-completion-example.png